-HMRC roles: role of Customer Relationship Manager
+HMRC roles: role of Customer Compliance Manager

-CCP action (issuing a warning letter or a penalty notice) should not be taken without the approval of the CRM, who will have established a relationship with the trader and have a full picture of all their tax affairs.
+CCP action (issuing a warning letter or a penalty notice) should not be taken without the approval of the CCM, who will have established a relationship with the trader and have a full picture of all their tax affairs.

-The Customer Relationship Manager is responsible for
+The Customer Compliance Manager is responsible for

 - discussing with the officer any case where the need for a warning letter or a penalty notice has been identified